Q0h313th/Custom-malloc/README.md

     strace and gdb are your friends

 ### TODO
-     1. Confirm if initialisers work with gdb
+      1. Confirm if initialisers work with gdb (completed)